JunhaoWang615/test/README.md

 ## 3. Visual Odometry and Loop Closure on Public datasets
 Download [KITTI360 Dataset](https://www.cvlibs.net/datasets/kitti-360).
 The dataset has a total of 4 cameras, including two forward-looking cameras and one fisheye camera on the left and right.
 The system also works with [MultiCamSLAM dataset](https://github.com/neufieldrobotics/MultiCamSLAM) ([MultiCamData dataset](https://drive.google.com/drive/folders/151_ifKEE8WYHAeZ9hGcC69iotIpevBf8?usp=sharing)).
 We take KITTI360 sequence00 0-2277 frames as the example.

-3.1 (Optional) Select the feature extraction algorithm and the cameras you wish to run in /home/wang/catkin_ws/src/MCVO-main-new/MCVO/config/KITTI360/KITTI360,yaml.
+3.1 (Optional) Select the feature extraction algorithm and the cameras you wish to run in /home/wang/catkin_ws/src/MCVO-main-new/MCVO/config/KITTI360/KITTI360.yaml.
+You can also modify KITTI360.yaml to another yaml file in /home/wang/catkin_ws/src/MCVO-main-new/MCVO/launch/KITTI360.launch to fit your dataset

-3.2 Open three terminals, launch the vins_estimator , rviz and play the bag file respectively.
+3.2 Open three terminals, launch the mcvo_estimator , rviz and play the bag file respectively.
 Take KITTI360 sequence00 0-2277 frames for example
 ```
     roslaunch mcvo KITTI360.launch
     rviz -d src/MCVO-main-new/MCVO/launch/KITTI360.rviz